 The Serengeti is a breed that was first developed by crossing a Bengal and an Oriental shorthair.
 This breed is still under development but the ultimate goal is to create a cat that is similar in appearance to the wild Serval that I’ve mentioned earlier without using any wild cats in the breeding process.
 Since breeders are trying to create a breed that resembles the Serval (which has the longest legs relative to their body of any cat) it makes sense that the Serengeti has long legs as well.

 The Serengeti is very active and agile.
 It loves to spend time climbing, running, and playing around.
 They’re also very loving and commonly follow their owner around.
 One thing to note is that these cats are very vocal and will meow frequently.
 If you’re looking for a quiet cat, this might not be the one for you, but if you’re looking for a chatty cat that has a lot of energy, loves to play, and lives the fast life then the Serengeti is a good choice!

 The Egyptian Mau has long hind legs.
 Their rear legs are longer than their front legs and because of this, and a special flap of skin on their flank and back knee, they can run extremely fast.
 In fact, they’re the fastest domestic cat breed on earth and can reach speeds of over 30 miles per hour!

 This long-legged breed is highly affectionate, playful, and energetic.
 It’s an old breed stemming all the way back to ancient Egypt where it was used for duck hunting.
-They’re quite temperature sensitive and do not do well in cold weather.
-They prefer warm temperatures.
+They’re quite a temperature-sensitive breed and do not do well in cold weather.
+They prefer warm climates.

 Another interesting thing about this breed is that they’re one of the few naturally spotted domestic cat breeds.
 It’s also a pretty rare breed – not many kittens are registered every year.